MeaCulpitt/Zap/docs/GTM_strategy.md

-# Blink: Go-To-Market Strategy
+# Zap: Go-To-Market Strategy

-The Blink GTM strategy focuses on aggressive geographic expansion and frictionless developer integration, utilizing Bittensor's emission schedule to subsidize the "Last Mile" of cloud gaming.
+The Zap GTM strategy focuses on aggressive geographic expansion and frictionless developer integration, utilizing Bittensor's emission schedule to subsidize the "Last Mile" of cloud gaming.

 ---

 ## 1. Initial Target Users & Use Cases

-Blink prioritizes users and developers who suffer most from centralized infrastructure limitations.
+Zap prioritizes users and developers who suffer most from centralized infrastructure limitations.

 ### A. The "Global South" Competitive Gamer
 * **Target:** High-fiber regions in Latin America, SE Asia, and Africa.
-* **Value Prop:** Reduces ping from >100ms (to centralized hubs) to <15ms (to local Blink nodes).
+* **Value Prop:** Reduces ping from >100ms (to centralized hubs) to <15ms (to local Zap nodes).

 ### B. Indie "Instant Play" Pilot Partners
 * **Target:** Developers looking to increase demo conversion rates.